Leambr/Devchallenges-404-not-found/README.md

 This application/site was created as a submission to a DevChallenges challenge.
 The [challenge](https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY) was to build an application to complete the given user stories.

+## Author

+<i>I am currently in my first year of web development learning, so any feedback to improve my code is more than welcome! </i>

+Designed with love - by [Léa M.](https://github.com/Leambr)

 ## Contact